UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

         wage = 70000
     return wage * (1 + (0.1 * experience))
 ```
-What is the expected value of employee `765` who is a lawyer where we do not know the level of `experience` that she has?
+What is the approximate wage of employee `765` who is a lawyer?

 <choice id="1" >